CodeLutetium/fun-mini-projects/rust-postgres/README.md

 # rust-postgres

 Explore connecting to a postgres instance using [sqlx](https://crates.io/crates/sqlx/0.8.2).
-In this project, I will attempt to connect to a postgres instance and perform simple query and insert operations.
+In this project, I will connect to a postgres instance and perform simple query and insert operations.

 ## Getting started